 To create and publish Facebook posts, do the following:

 When posting to Facebook, you may notice a SharpSpring link in your published post.
 This is due to SharpSpring's API agreement with Facebook, and this is standard with any social media management tool.
-If you are posting to a company page, then this link will not be public, as only you can see it.
-If you post to a personal page, then this link will be public, which means both you and your visitors will see the SharpSpring link.

 Note: When typing a link, SharpSpring adds metadata that is tied to that link—which will automatically add a description and image, depending on the metadata available.
 If you want to delete this metadata, click the X on the top right of the preview.